 If the goal is to have the active display area fill the panel in all modes, then the active display area can be expanded by double scanning a portion of the active scan lines.
 Previously available controllers simply double scan lines at regular intervals, every third line in the case of EGA 350 line modes.

-The WD90C20A uses an advanced proprietary algorithm that automatically expands to fill all 480 lines.
+Future revisions of the WD90C20 will use an advanced proprietary algorithm that automatically expands to fill all 480 lines.
 This algorithm can be used to support better "screen scrolling" when in 350 line modes.